 “These capable leaders bring fresh energy to the team and will play an important role in carrying out our mission,” said Jan Hamilton-Crawford, Oakwood Village president and CEO.
 “We are excited they are sharing their talents to strengthen our entire community.”

-Peer networking, leadership growth, and burnout prevention took center stage as nursing home administrators gathered to share solutions and support one another.
-More...
+Peer networking, leadership growth, and burnout prevention took center stage as nursing home administrators gathered to … More...

 Madison’s Oakwood Center for Arts and Education redefines senior living with a premier stage, uniting generations throug… More...